sushanthreddy009/Academic_record_storage_using_blockchain/README.md

     * Heroku (React DApp),
     * Infura (Blockchain),
     * Metamask.
-### SYSTEM DESIGN & ARCHITECTURE
+### SYSTEM DESIGN & ARCHITECTURE:

+Visual representations of various interfaces and dashboards are provided to showcase the system's functionality.

 ![Working](/images/1.png)

-#### The login-in interface for student and institute
+#### The login-in interface for student and institute:

+Showcasing the entry point for users to access their respective dashboards.

 ![The login-in interface for student and institute](/images/5.png)

-#### The student dashboard to apply for records
+#### The student dashboard to apply for records:

+Illustrating the interface where students can apply for and manage their records.

 ![The student dashboard to apply for records](/images/2.png)

-####  Spending ether on transaction using Metamask
+####  Spending ether on transaction using Metamask:

+Depicting the process of using Ether for transactions within the system.

 ![ Spending ether on transaction using Metamask](/images/3.png)

-#### Institute dashboard of requested documents.
+#### Institute dashboard of requested documents:

+Displaying the institute's view for managing and responding to document requests.

 ![Institute dashboard of requested documents](/images/12.png)

-#### Representative view of the verified document
+#### Representative view of the verified document:

+Presenting how verified documents are represented in the system.

 ![Representative view of the verified document](/images/10.png)

-#### IPFS or Download view for the student after institute verification
+#### IPFS or Download view for the student after institute verification:

+Showing the options available to students for accessing their verified records post-institution verification.

 ![IPFS or Download view for the student after institute verification](/images/11.png)

 ### Instructions to run

-- Use *npm install* to install dependencies
-- Use *npm start* to start react-scripts
+1) Install necessary dependencies using "npm install".
+2)Start the application with "npm start".
-- Install Metamask and Ganache and create a free account
+3)Set up Metamask and Ganache, and create an account.
-- Import Ganache into Metamask
+4)Import Ganache details into Metamask.
-- Visit *localhost:3000* to view the app running
+5)Access the application locally at "localhost:3000"